-Making up over 30% of the traffic accidents in the US every year, rear-end accidents are a daily occurrence across our highways and freeways and are the most common accident that happens.
-With so many external factors impacting drivers to cause rear-end accidents on the freeways such as tailgating and even the weather, it’s no surprise this type of accident happens so frequently.
+Making up over 30% of the traffic accidents in the US every year, rear-end accidents are a daily occurrence across our highways and freeways, and freeway rear-end accidents are the most common accident that happens.
+With so many external factors impacting drivers to cause freeway rear-end accidents such as tailgating and even the weather, it’s no surprise this type of accident happens so frequently.

 As the most common traffic accident in America, we explore why rear-end accidents tend to happen on freeways, and some of the frequent causes of these accidents.

 The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been in a freeway rear-end accident.
 Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 By the way, we will also help with other problems that have cost you sleep, like getting a rental car very soon and finding a nearby doctor who can help you.
 Even the best legal team isn’t good enough if your quality of life isn’t sustainable while justice and compensation are on the way.
 The whole point of legal action is to regain quality of life, so we help you long-term as attorneys and short-term as your go-to people.
 Our familiarity with the local Phoenix courts makes us confident that we can help you get the best settlement possible.